 5. Close Directly

 If a salesperson is confident that the offer is the right solution for a buyer’s particular need at the right price and the presentation has fully educated the buyer, the transaction should close naturally.
-This may be an appropriate situation to close directly by asking a straightforward question of the buyer, are you ready to sign the order or contract now?
+This may be an appropriate situation to close directly by asking the buyer a straightforward question, are you ready to sign the order or contract now?

 This approach must be used carefully because if the buyer is not ready or convinced, there is a danger of appearing over-confident by being so direct unless the salesperson has a close relationship with the buyer in which such directness is appropriate.

 In the sales industry, closing is the last step before consummating the sale and has always involved the art of persuasion.
 In today’s environment, it is more.
 Effective closing techniques, such as those described above, help the sales professional understand the buyer and the buyer’s specific needs in order to effectively communicate the benefit of the solution, put the buyer at ease, and accelerate the deal to close.